frodeheg/no.sparegris/README.md

 * Do you want a condition that prevents signalling that we are out of power before at least x% of the power tariff has been used? (where x is set in the settings)

 TODO list:
+* Make the user interface more intuitive and add hints what the user can do to get more out of the app.
+* Add zone-control for mode changes --> breaking change: will have to move the power limit to the global settings and use flow to change it instead.
 * Improve power-usage calculation over the time the app is restarted / inactive.
 * Add number of cheap/expensive/normal hours to the device capability list
 * Add calculation of what is best, higher tariff or money saved by moving electricity between price points